 Make healthy choices when eating out or ordering in

-- Think about where you’re eating and pick a healthier cuisine over fast-food outlets and ‘all you can eat’ buffets.
+- Avoid fast-food outlets and ‘all you can eat’ buffets.

-- Swap add-ons like fries or garlic bread for a healthy side of mixed salad or steamed vegetables.
+- Swap side dishes like fries or garlic bread for a healthier option of mixed salad or steamed vegetables.

-- Choose sugar-free and low-calorie soft drinks or water over fizzy or alcoholic drinks.
+- Choose sugar-free, low-calorie soft drinks or water over fizzy or alcoholic drinks.

-- Choose grilled, baked or steamed dishes instead of deep fried, creamed, buttered or battered options.
+- Choose grilled, baked, or steamed dishes instead of deep fried, creamed, or battered options.

-- Wait a little while before having dessert to allow your main meal to reach your stomach and register that you’re satisfied.
-If you still fancy a sweet treat, opt for a sorbet or fruit salad.
-Or share a dessert with a friend.
+- Wait a little while before having dessert – as it takes a while to feel full.
+If you still fancy something sweet, opt for a yoghurt or fruit salad.
+You could also share a dessert with a friend.

 Create your own smoothies

-Blend together some fruits and vegetables and add your favourite milk or yoghurt.
-You can also add nuts, nut butters and seeds to add some proteins and healthy fats.
+Blend some fruits and vegetables together and add your favourite milk or yoghurt.
+You can also add nuts, nut butters and seeds to add some protein and healthy fats.

 Make cooking as easy as possible